Skip to main content

 Next Steps:

 Once topic is approved, draft and submit the blog post.
 The review process for blog posts is generally 2-3 weeks using a shared Google document to capture inputs and make suggestions.
-OpenSSF staff will review the blog and for blogs of a technical nature, the OpenSSF Technical Advisory Council (TAC) will also be a part of the review process.
-Once the author has approved the final post, OpenSSF Marketing will schedule and publish the blog; provide author with the link; share with members and on OpenSSF social media channels.
+The OpenSSF Editorial Review Panel will review the blog and make publication decisions.
+Once the author has approved the final post, OpenSSF will schedule and publish the blog; provide author with the link; share with members and on OpenSSF social media channels.
 Don’t forget to share with your own networks too!

 Contribute a Blog Topic Idea

-This calendar gives a high-level overview of our priority areas of focus for the year.
+This calendar gives a high-level overview of our priority areas of focus for the blog throughout the year.
 This is not an exhaustive or exclusive list, and we are always happy to accept submissions on these and other topics throughout the year.
 We’d love to hear your ideas!

 May Software Supply Chain Security